-So, here’s my theory.
+So, here’s my theory that should prove useful to the gent who’s still getting his bearings.
 Let’s think of the Lean Wardrobe as a pyramid, split into three levels.

 The bottom is your base.
 It comprises the building blocks of your wardrobe.
 All your essentials.
 Your basics, in both garment style and color.

 This is where your navy suit is, your dark denim, your khaki chinos, your T-shirts, your white dress shirt, your blue Oxford cloth button down.

 These are typically solid, muted, and / or neutral in color.
 They go with everything, and they play nicely with each other.